tsjohns9/axway-open-docs/content/en/docs/central/mesh_management/discover-apis-and-services.md

 The API Discovery Agent (ADA) uses a resource called `SpecDiscovery` to find Swagger documentation exposed over an HTTP endpoint.
 The `SpecDiscovery` provides configuration details to the ADA to instruct it where to find documentation inside of a cluster.

 You can configure the ADA with one or multiple SpecDiscoveries.
 As long as the ADA has at least one `SpecDiscovery` it will check all new events coming from Kubernetes to check if that event meets the match criteria defined by any of the known SpecDiscoveries.
-If the event is triggered by a pod, and the pod meets the match criteria, then the ADA will create an APISpec to capture the existence of documentation for that pod in the cluster, and save it in AMPLIFY Central.
+If the event is triggered by a pod, and the pod meets the match criteria, then the ADA will create an `APISpec` to capture the existence of documentation for that pod in the cluster, and save it in Amplify Central.

 The Resource Discovery Agent (RDA) uses a resource called `ResourceDiscovery` to find pods and services running in a cluster.
 The `ResourceDiscovery` provides configuration details to the RDA to instruct it where to find pods and services inside of a cluster.

 You can configure the RDA with multiple ResourceDiscoveries, or a single `ResourceDiscovery`.
 As long as the RDA has at least one `ResourceDiscovery` it will check all new events coming from Kubernetes to see if that event meets the match criteria defined by any of the known ResourceDiscoveries.
-If the event is triggered by a pod or service, and if the pod or service meets the match criteria, then the RDA will create a K8SResource to capture the existence of the resource and save it in AMPLIFY Central.
+If the event is triggered by a pod or service, and if the pod or service meets the match criteria, then the RDA will create a K8SResource to capture the existence of the resource and save it in Amplify Central.

-For more information about the discovery agents, see [AMPLIFY Central Resources for discovering APIs and services](#AMPLIFY-Central-resources-for-discovering-APIs-and-services).
+For more information about the discovery agents, see [Amplify Central Resources for discovering APIs and services](#Amplify-Central-resources-for-discovering-APIs-and-services).

 ## How the discovery agents are started

 After deploying the `apicentral-hybrid` helm chart to your Kubernetes cluster, you can see two discovery agents running.
 The services are called `apic-hybrid-ada` and `apic-hybrid-rda`.
 These two agents are responsible for discovering pods, services, and documentation inside of your Kubernetes cluster.
-After they discover a service, they report back to AMPLIFY Central where the service will be represented as an API service in your environment.
+After they discover a service, they report back to Amplify Central where the service will be represented as an API service in your environment.

-## How the discovery agents report events to AMPLIFY Central
+## How the discovery agents report events to Amplify Central

 Kubernetes triggers three events: add, update, and delete.
-The discovery agents use these events to report back to AMPLIFY Central what has been discovered in your cluster, based on the match configuration for each agent.
+The discovery agents use these events to report back to Amplify Central what has been discovered in your cluster, based on the match configuration for each agent.

 ### Event: add

 An add event takes place after a pod or service is created.

-When a new pod or service is created in Kubernetes, if it meets the match criteria defined by the configuration for the agent, it will be reported back to AMPLIFY Central that a resource has been discovered.
+When a new pod or service is created in Kubernetes, if it meets the match criteria defined by the configuration for the agent, it will be reported back to Amplify Central that a resource has been discovered.

 ### Event: update

 An update event takes place when an existing pod or service is in the cluster and some change has taken place, such as changing the labels for that resource.

-* When a pod or service is updated in Kubernetes, if it did not previously meet the match criteria defined by the configuration for the agent, but after the update event it *does* meet the match criteria, it will be reported back to AMPLIFY Central that a new resource has been discovered.
+* When a pod or service is updated in Kubernetes, if it did not previously meet the match criteria defined by the configuration for the agent, but after the update event it *does* meet the match criteria, it will be reported back to Amplify Central that a new resource has been discovered.
-* When a pod or service is updated in Kubernetes, if it *did* previously meet the match criteria defined by the configuration for the agent, but after the update event it does *not* meet the match criteria, it will be reported back to AMPLIFY Central that the resource that previously matched has been deleted.
+* When a pod or service is updated in Kubernetes, if it *did* previously meet the match criteria defined by the configuration for the agent, but after the update event it does *not* meet the match criteria, it will be reported back to Amplify Central that the resource that previously matched has been deleted.
-* When a pod or service is updated in Kubernetes, if it *did* previously meet the match criteria defined by the configuration for the agent, and after the update event it *continues* to meet the match criteria, it will be reported back to AMPLIFY Central that the resource has been updated.
+* When a pod or service is updated in Kubernetes, if it *did* previously meet the match criteria defined by the configuration for the agent, and after the update event it *continues* to meet the match criteria, it will be reported back to Amplify Central that the resource has been updated.

 ### Event: delete

 A delete event takes place when an existing pod or service has been removed from the cluster.

 When a pod or service is deleted in Kubernetes, the agents check if the deleted resource was previously matched.
-If the resource was matched, then the agents will report back to AMPLIFY Central that the resource it currently matches has been deleted.
+If the resource was matched, then the agents will report back to Amplify Central that the resource it currently matches has been deleted.

-## AMPLIFY Central resources for discovering APIs and services
+## Amplify Central resources for discovering APIs and services

 The discovery agents use eight resources: